spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 ## Product Histories

 One of the most important tables in the LMS system.
 This table stores the history of the products.
-Every time when the product is going to be moved to another workstation or the product is going to be inspected, the history table is going to be updated.
+Every time when the product is going to be moved to another workstation or the product is going to be inspected, a new rows is going to be created in the history table.

 > Table name: `product_histories`